Placeholder canvas

 1. Open-source Platforms

 The key distinction from conventional platforms, where you adhere to the same development process, is that you don’t pay a license fee upfront.
 The initial creation, implementation, ongoing development, upgrades, and migration, however, do cost money.
-Magento is an illustration of an open-source eCommerce platform.
+Magento is an illustration of an open-source ecommerce platform.

 1. Cloud-based Platforms